 With states all dealing with the coronavirus differently, community colleges have a wide variety of strategies for reopening. opens in a new windowThis CC Daily article looks at three community colleges that are opening to more in-person classes.

 Students of disparate backgrounds face similar challenges in the face of the pandemic.
 Read their stories in this opens in a new windowCommunity College Journal article.

 In early February, we sent information to AACC member CEOs about voting in the AACC Board of Directors election.
-The email, which includes voting credentials, came from email@example.com.
-If you didn’t get the email, please contact Dr. Angel Royal.
+The email, which includes voting credentials, came from opens in a new email@example.com new email.
+If you didn’t get the email, please contact opens in a new windowDr.
+Angel Royalcreate new email.
 Voting ends February 26 at 5:00 p.m.
 (ET).